-Our ICT curriculum provides complete coverage of the computing programme of study delivering a broad and balanced curriculum throughout all Key Stages.
+Our Computing curriculum provides complete coverage of the computing programme of study delivering a broad and balanced curriculum throughout all Key Stages.

-At Rimrose Hope our ICT resources not only provide the tools for promoting and developing these skills but also encourage pupils to engage confidently in imaginative learning across each of the three strands:
+At Rimrose Hope our Computing resources not only provide the tools for promoting and developing these skills but also encourage pupils to engage confidently in imaginative learning across each of the three strands:

 Computer Science - children learn how devices (computers, tablets, phones etc) work and how to program.

 IT - children learn how to use technology purposefully and effectively.

 Digital Literacy - children learn about the many benefits and opportunities technology brings, but also the potential risks.

 To ensure we can facilitate these aspects at Rimrose Hope, we have made, and continue to make, investments in our equipment.
 We have recently replaced 26 computers and now have a fully functioning computer suite. iPads and tablets are also used in school to support teaching and learning in different curriculum areas.

 The Department for Education (DfE) have set out the objectives for the expectations in Computing at both Key Stage 1 and Key Stage 2.
 They can be found at the link below: